Vietnam.vn - Nền tảng quảng bá Việt Nam

 Up to now, the Pham family temple still maintains the custom of worshiping on February 12 (agricultural calendar).
 Every three years, there is a big worship with folk performances.
 This is an opportunity for descendants from all over to return and gather together to remember their ancestors.

 The offering tray is placed on a mat spread out in front of the altar.
-The offering tray includes local specialties, especially grilled snakehead fish with a few grains of white salt added.
+The offering tray includes local specialties, especially grilled snakehead fish with a few grains of white salt added on top.
 This is a unique sign to identify the Pham family.

-Outside the church yard, there is an altar to worship the Mountain God (Mr. Tiger) with raw meat or roasted pork, recalling the time of our ancestors' land reclamation.
+Outside the church yard, there is an altar to worship the Mountain God (Mr. Tiger) with raw meat or roasted pig, reminding us of our ancestors' time of reclaiming and opening up new lands.

-In the past, on the first day of the 11th month, descendants of the family would hunt birds and animals in the forest to prepare and offer to their ancestors.
+In the past, on the first day of the 11th of February, descendants of the family would hunt birds and animals in the forest to prepare and offer to their ancestors.
 Nowadays, this custom no longer exists.

 Over the past 7 generations, the Pham family's descendants have increasingly established their own businesses, worshiping their ancestors together, educating their descendants, and joining hands and contributing to the development of their homeland An Tinh.